landymore/kjl-web/src/assets/content/posts/2025-11-01-how-to-do-branching.md

 description: "A detailed overview on a branching strategy that can scale."
 ---

 As a software engineer passionate about building scalable systems and fostering collaborative teams, I've seen firsthand how a solid branching strategy can make or break a project's success.
 In my journey creating tools and platforms that empower developers, I've experimented with various approaches.
 Today, I want to share insights on implementing an effective branching strategy that promotes clean code, rapid iteration, and minimal conflicts.
 This isn't just theory—it's drawn from real-world applications in fast-paced environments.
-Forget outdated models like GitFlow—it's garbage, even the original author has seen the light.
+Forget GitFlow—it's cludgy at best, even the original author has seen the light and has rescinded his reccomendation to use it.
 Instead, let's focus on **Trunk-Based Development (TBD)**, which is the way forward for modern teams.

 ## Why Branching Matters